 Mary Somerville published her first book, The Mechanism of the Heavens, in 1831.
 In 1834 she published her best-known book, On the Connection of the Physical Sciences, which brought the achievements of great contemporary scientists to the attention of a wider public.
 In 1835 she became one of the first women members of the Royal Astronomical Society, and in 1869, she was awarded the Victoria Medal of the Royal Geographical Society.
 All of this, when the very idea of women in science was widely frowned upon.

 Somerville Hall had its beginnings in the autumn of 1879 in Walton House.
 Its first Principal was Madeleine Shaw-Lefevre, sister of a Liberal MP, and daughter of Sir John Shaw Lefevre, a former Vice-Chancellor of London University.
 There were a mere twelve students, ranging in age between 17 and 36.
 According to Miss Shaw Lefevre’s diary “for the first few years two cows and a pig formed part of the establishment, but these were later replaced by a pony and a donkey which might be seen disporting themselves in the field, adding to the picturesque and homely character of the place”.

 Miss Shaw Lefevre envisaged her role as Principal lasting no more than a year.
 In fact, she remained ten years in post, presiding over Somerville Hall at a time when one of the greatest challenges was to convince the public that a college education was not actually harmful to women.
-Her major achievement was in overcoming prejudice to women’s higher education – in Oxford, and in the wider world, and in being largely responsible for “the wise establishment of precedents in the conduct of life in a women’s college” (according to her obituary in the Times Educational Supplement).
+Her major achievement was to surmount prejudice to women’s higher education, in both Oxford and the wider world.
+She was also largely responsible for “the wise establishment of precedents in the conduct of life in a women’s college”, according to her obituary in the Times Educational Supplement.